Which Acne Medication Can Really Zap That Zit?

 - National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 (2006, January).
 Questions and Answers About Acne.
 Retrieved April 9, 2008 from http://www.niams.nih.gov/Health_Info/Acne/default.asp

-This animation shows the setup and use of the Kirby-Bauer disk-diffusion method in a clinical setting.
-The bacterial growth conditions are different in this science fair project, but the basic concept is the same as in this animation.
-The last animation section covers how to interpret the results of the test, which will be particularly useful for your science fair project.
+This animation from the CCBC Faculty Web shows the complete procedure and use of the Kirby-Bauer disk-diffusion method in a clinical setting.
+The bacterial growth conditions are different in this project, but the basic concept is the same.
+The last section covers how to interpret the results of the test, which will be particularly useful for your science fair project.

 This website explains the Kirby-Bauer Disk-Diffusion method.